 These test requirements define the workload for the various lab stations.
 Instrumentation based data is loaded, processed through the calculation engine, and is then subjected to the Quality Control steps required for the assessment (based on certain standards, duplicates and blanks) to determine the validity of the results.

-Mining Information Management
+Information And Process Flow Management

 ‘Sample tracking’ includes integrated bar coding, sample login, quoting, and invoicing.
 The Labmin Laboratory Information Management System also allows real-time access to analytical results from virtually anywhere in the world.
 Users can view rich reports, which include features such as flagging parameters where results exceed defined limits, thereby easing the review of data.
 Furthermore, it enables users to graph results and create control charts for any entered data.
 Selecting data to plot is simplified by using criteria such as test, sample number, analyst, etc. Selecting the samples used to generate the control limits are just as easy.